Skip to content

 Finish with a light sanding and the stain or paint of your choice.

-A simple wooden crate taking shape — an easy, beginner-friendly project using only straight cuts and basic tools.
+A beginner-friendly project with straight cuts and simple tools.

 4. Rustic Scrap-Wood Picture Frame (Beginner Project)